 Cobi is particularly well-suited for children with a passion for building cars and planes.
 In 2006, the company merged with Best-Lock, allowing them to expand their market reach and further enhance their offerings.

 Lincoln Logs, the second oldest company on this list, is a top-notch alternative to Lego in terms of both quality and affordability.

 Additionally, Lincoln Logs construction kits give children the freedom to unleash their imagination and build various structures, such as farm animals, houses, and farms.

 As a longstanding American company, Lincoln Logs has gained significant recognition as it remains highly popular among consumers.
 In fact, it was honored as the most popular company in the US and was inducted into the prestigious National Toy Hall of Fame in 1999.

-Mega Brands, a renowned North American company, has garnered a notable reputation for manufacturing an extensive range of kids’ construction kits, making it a worthy contender to Lego.
-With its popular products, Mega Bloks and Construx, it offers an excellent alternative for young enthusiasts.
+Mega Brands, a renowned North American company, has a notable reputation for manufacturing an extensive range of kids’ construction kits, making it a worthy contender to Lego.
+Its popular products, Mega Bloks and Construx offer an excellent alternative for young enthusiasts.

 The Construx building kits are suitable for children aged 2-3 years, while Mega Bloks specifically target younger children and toddlers.
-Each kit provides an engaging and immersive playtime experience tailored to different age groups.
+Each kit provides an engaging and immersive playtime experience for different age groups.
 Mega Brands’ construction kits feature characters from popular cartoon shows like Teenage Mutant Ninja Turtles, Star Trek, and American Girl.
-By including these iconic figures, Mega Brands aims to encourage children’s creativity and imaginative skills.
+Mega Brands aims to encourage children’s creativity and imaginative skills by including these iconic figures.